rikedyp/documentation/language-reference-guide/docs/system-functions/ninfo.md

 ## ProgressCallback Option

 The `ProgressCallback` option is described in the [programming reference guide](../../../programming-reference-guide/native-files#progress-callbacks).
-The details specific to `⎕NINFO` are listed below.
+The details specific to `⎕NINFO` are as follows:

-* The first element of the right argument to the callback function is the character vector `⎕NINFO`.
+* The first element of the right argument to the callback function is the character vector `'⎕NINFO'`.
 * The third element of the right argument (the information namespace) contains an extra field named `Info`, which is a vector with the same length as the `Last` field; one item per item being processed.
 The elements of the `Info` vector contains the information requested by the `⎕NINFO` call.
 * The scan phase is relatively more expensive in `⎕NINFO` callbacks compared to `⎕NCOPY` callbacks.
 If the value of the `Limit` field is not required to be accurate, the user may consider disabling the scan phase.